-Claremont Graduate University's staff can help you navigate the financial aid process.
-The staff makes every effort to provide accurate, efficient, and timely assistance with your financial aid.
+At Claremont Graduate University, we work hard to make this exceptional graduate experience accessible and affordable.
+CGU's Financial Aid staff can help you navigate the financial aid process.
+Our staff makes every effort to provide accurate, efficient, and timely assistance with your financial aid.
 Below are some financial aid options currently available along with tips for successfully financing your graduate education.

 Please use the links below to easily navigate to your areas of interest.